RouninMedia/settingslisted-DaNIS3H-Capsule-Directive/README.md

 ______

-## Example of a nested DaNIS³H Capsule in a DaNIS³H Markup CodeSheet
+## Comparable example: a nested DaNIS³H Capsule in a DaNIS³H Markup CodeSheet

 ```json
 {